Looking for a turntable that combines classic design with modern features? The Teac TN-300 Analog Turntable might just be what you need.

 Design and Build Quality

-Built-in MM Phono Pre-Amplifier
+Built-in MM Phono Pre-amplifier

 Sound Quality